Poolitzer/poolitzer.github.io/_pages/methods.md

 * author_url

-This URL is behind the author_name.
-You can send it without an author_name, but no one will see it.
+This URL is behind the author name.
+You can send it without an author name, but no one will see it.
 Returns None if you didn't set one.

 _There are two more you only get when you call getAccountInfo with these as attributes._

 * auth_url

 This is a url user can use to login into their account on any brother.
 It will only work once during 5 minutes.
+AND YOU CAN'T GET IT RIGHT NOW BECAUSE FUTURE CANT DO SHIT!

 * page_count